-Coproduction is a key principle of our practice and, in conjunction with staff and service users, we are currently redesigning our assessment and care plans.
-Having also consulted with Local Authorities and Public Health England, final versions will be made available in our services in early 2018.
+Co-production is a key principle of our practice and, in conjunction with staff and service users, we have redesigned our assessment and care plans.
+Having also consulted with Local Authorities and Public Health England, this paperwork is now being used across our services.